in Professional Psychology

 Dear Intern Applicant,

 Welcome!
-This page describes the APA-accredited Pre-Doctoral Internship in Clinical Psychology, offered in the Department of Behavioral Medicine at Columbia Valley Community Health (CVCH) in Wenatchee, WA.
+This page provides some introductory information about the APA-accredited Pre-Doctoral Internship in Clinical Psychology, offered in the Department of Behavioral Medicine at Columbia Valley Community Health (CVCH) in Wenatchee, WA.
 This pre-doctoral internship program offers an in-depth training experience in clinical and health psychology services at a community health center.
 With emphases on support and flexibility, our objective is to refine interns' clinical and scholarly skills so that interns are prepared for work in a variety of settings.
 To learn more about the program, please review a copy of our current Behavioral Medicine Doctoral Internship Manual.

 WHO WE ARE